shiv-source/slice-chrome-extension-automation/README.md

 ## Note

-- `TOTAL_DURATION` indicates the script's execution time in seconds.
+- `TOTAL_DURATION` indicates the script's execution time in minutes.
 Adjust as necessary depending on how long you want the automation to run.
 - Verify the accuracy of `.env` values to prevent runtime errors.

 ## Contributing